-Some types of studies may require methods of data collection in addition to, or instead of, EDC or CRFs.
-For example, questions about a study participant's sexual behavior or drug use may best be collected using a computerized questionnaire methodology such as an "[Audio]-Computer Assisted Self-Interview" ([A]CASI).
+Some types of studies may require methods of data collection in addition to, or instead of, EDC or eCRFs such as an "[Audio]-Computer Assisted Self-Interview" ([A]CASI, electronic pill boxes and SMS).
 The protocol team and SDMC will assess whether additional methods of data capture are required and if so, whether the SDMC, a contractor, or some other Network resource will be responsible for designing the required system.
 If the SDMC develops the system, development will follow steps similar to the design of CRF/eCRFs.